minoralisonr/PantryPath/README.md

-Hi all! 🍉🍴
+Hi guys!🧃🖋
-This is my project for an inventory management App!
+This is my project on an inventory management app!